“The voice of the intellect is a soft one,

 Note that AES permits access to those revision even after the comment deadline.
 You are encouraged to communicate directly with the Direct communication with the standards staff at Audio Engineering Society International Headquarters, 551 Fifth Avenue, Suite 1225, New York NY 10176, Tel: +1 212 661 8528

-    We keep the AES suite on the standing agenda of our Arts & Entertainment and our Sports & Recreation facilities monthly teleconference.
+We keep the AES suite on the standing agenda of our periodic Lively Arts teleconference.
 See our CALENDAR for the next online meeting.
-Use the login credentials at the upper right of our home page.

 This facility class is one of most complex occupancy classes in education facilities industry so we also collaborate with experts active in the IEEE Education & Healthcare Facilities Committee.
 Much of the AES suite references, and borrows from, International Electrotechnical Commission system integration and interoperability standards.
 The IEEE E&H committee meets online again four times monthly in European and American time zones.
 The meeting dates are available on the IEEE E&H website

 Category: Electrical, Academic, Athletics, Fire Safety, Public Safety, #SmartCampus